Docs / Concepts /Models

 Best forKiosks, mobile, edge, 24/7 deployments, high concurrencyClose-up native consumer apps, custom faces per session

-Pricing1 credit/min self-hosted · 2 credits/min cloud2 credits/min self-hosted · 4 credits/min cloud
+Pricing (first-generation rates)1 credit/min self-hosted · 2 credits/min cloud2 credits/min self-hosted · 4 credits/min cloud

 Both ship to every surface — SDKs, REST API, LiveKit plugin, CLI, on-device, embed widget.
 The same .imx file works everywhere.